Boosting propagule transport models with individual-specific data from mobile apps: Discussion

 \subsection{Validity of the estimates}

 Exploiting the connection between reported destinations and the completeness of the data, we estimated how many days an average angler goes fishing in Alberta per year.
-Our estimate agreed with an independent estimate, differing only by about one standard deviation of the independent estimate.
-This suggests that our approach leads to consistent results and can be used to obtain absolute traffic estimates even if the fraction of reported trips is unknown.
-Note, however, that the confidence interval for our estimate was relatively large and had an upper bound $60\%$ higher than the estimate.
-Hence, additional surveys determining the total trip count -- and thus the fraction of reported trips -- remain worthwhile to reduce model uncertainty.
+Our estimate for this quantity agreed with an independent estimate, differing only by about one standard deviation of the independent estimate.
+This suggests that our approach estimates the overall angler trip frequency accurately and hence can be used to obtain absolute traffic estimates even if the fraction of reported trips is unknown.
+Note, however, that the confidence interval for our estimate was relatively large and had an upper bound $60\%$ higher than the estimated value.
+Hence, additional surveys determining the total trip count -- and thereby the fraction of reported trips -- remain worthwhile to reduce model uncertainty.
 We refrained from incorporating this additional information, because our estimate of the total trip counts was already in agreement with the independent estimate.

-Our model's estimates matched validation data mostly better than direct empirical estimates -- even when we used considerably smaller training data sets to fit the model.
-This suggests that our estimates are generally accurate.
-At the same time, this result hints towards the advantages of models in comparison to direct empirical estimates.
-In fact, since we had to rely on a small sample of empirical data to assess the model accuracy, the model's accuracy score was limited by the error in the validation data.
-Hence, the observed error may decrease further if more data become available for model validation.
+The predicted vs. observed analysis of the submodel for angler activeness and destination choice probabilities indicated a reasonable estimation accuracy.
+Comparison with the raw data showed that the model extrapolates the limited available data to all origin-destination pairs without introducing additional error -- the model did even slightly better than the direct estimates.
+This is due to the stochasticity inherent in the system and the limited number of available trip records.

 The pseudo-$R^{2}$ values we computed for different model components decreased as more complexity was added.
 This is expected, because the level of detail of the validation data increased as additional model components were considered.
 The differing level of detail makes it difficult to compare our pseudo-$R^{2}$ values to similar metrics obtained in studies with less rich data sources (e.g. \citealp{drake_least-cost_2010,chivers_predicting_2012}).
 Nonetheless, the pseudo-$R^{2}$ value we reported may be a helpful benchmark for future studies on a similar system.